xieguigang/lychee/VBApp_Docs/source/API/T-Microsoft.VisualBasic.CommandLine.Reflection.ParameterInfo.md

 ### Properties

+#### AcceptTypes
+Accept these types as input or output data in this types if @"P:Microsoft.VisualBasic.CommandLine.Reflection.ParameterInfo.Out" is true.
 #### Description
 The description and brief help information about this parameter switch, you can using the \n escape string to gets a VbCrLf value.